 - Explore the paths toward improvement.

-Subsequently, having defined the importance and value of rubrics to the learning and assessment processes, Dr. Webber presented “How To” on rubrics in Canvas courses.
+Subsequently, defining the importance and value of rubrics to the learning and assessment processes, Dr. Webber presented “How To” on rubrics in Canvas courses.
 The unique development of rubrics is to the advantage of both the instructor and student to engage in an objective, coherent, and consistent evaluation process.
 Remember, there is no one way to develop the details of a rubric.

 How To Develop Rubrics